xavier-tobin/PatternAnnotatedString/README.md

 }
 ```

+###### Result:

+![Search result highlighting](images/search_result_highlighting.webp)

 > [!CAUTION]
 > If you are building a pattern annotation based on user input, make sure to set `literalPattern` to
 > true - invalid regex will crash the app.

-###### Result:

-![Search result highlighting](images/search_result_highlighting.webp)

 > [!WARNING]
-> Note the methods to avoid excessive or slow re-compositions when using dynamic patterns:
-> 1. Use `remember` to cache the `PatternAnnotation` with the dynamic pattern.
-This prevents the
-     pattern from having to be instantiated and rebuilt on every recomposition.
-> 2. When immediacy is not crucial, use the `PerformanceStrategy.Performant` option when calling
-     `annotatedWith()` or `patternAnnotatedString()`.
-This means that text is styled in a
-     background thread and leads to a *slight* delay in the styles becoming visible.

-> [!WARNING]
-> The `literalPattern` parameter set to `true` because if the user types an
-> invalid regex, the app will crash.
 > Note the methods to avoid excessive or slow re-compositions when using dynamic patterns:
 > 1. Use `remember` to cache the `PatternAnnotation` with the dynamic pattern.
 This prevents the
      pattern from having to be instantiated and rebuilt on every recomposition.